DreamingDevs/learn-spark-programming-with-databricks/docs/implementation.md

 ## Basic Spark Transformations

 PySpark provides a variety of transformations that can be applied to DataFrames and RDDs.
-However, RDD based programming is not encouraged by the Spark community because of following major advantages of DataFrame APIs.
+However, RDD based programming is not encouraged by the Spark community because of following advantages of DataFrame APIs.
 Spark DataFrame is `immutable` which means any transformation will lead to a new DataFrame instance.

 1. Abstractions are user-friendly and expressive
 2. Wide range of built-in functions